AhmedSleeem/Operating-System-Algo/README.md

 # Operating-System-Algo
-an implementation  with Javaof some of Operating system algorithms for managing process or memory
+An implementation  with Java of some of Operating system algorithms for managing process or memory.